Vidya Balan: Streaming films (2020–present)

-The short film Natkhat (2020), about a mother teaching her young son about gender equality, marked Vidya's first production venture.
+The short film Natkhat (2020), about a mother teaching her young son about gender equality, marked Vidya's debut production venture.
 It premiered on YouTube as part of the We Are One: A Global Film Festival.
 She then portrayed mental calculator Shakuntala Devi in an eponymous biopic, which due to the COVID-19 pandemic could not release theatrically and instead streamed on Amazon Prime Video, marking her first of a string of collaborations with producer Vikram Malhotra of Abundantia Entertainment.
-The director Anu Menon cast Vidya as she believed that Devi's "gregarious and flamboyant" personality matched that of the actress; in preparation, Vidya listened to interviews of Devi's daughter and husband, and watched online videos of Devi.
+Director Anu Menon cast Vidya in the role as she believed that Devi's "gregarious and flamboyant" personality matched that of the actress; in preparation, Vidya listened to interviews of Devi's daughter and husband, and watched online videos of Devi.
 Mike McCahill of The Guardian praised Vidya's "all-shotguns-blazing performance" and The Hindus Kenneth Rosario took note of her "ability to smoothly transition between age and appearances, but even she can't salvage a rather mawkish finale to the film".
 She received two more Filmfare nominations for her performance in it.